agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >for future research.

-And finally, the FCC seems to be quite good that you can go into any field related to statistics and critical thinking, such as Data Science, Management Consulting, Finance etc... with the odds of getting a job being quite high.
+And finally, the FCC seems to be quite good that you can go into any field related to statistics and critical thinking, such as DS, MC, Finance etc... with the odds of getting a job being quite high.

 **Skills**